 Obviously, you can come up with your own variations too.
 This blend of seasoning is very versatile that way.

-What can be used in place of poultry seasoning?
+What can I use instead of poultry seasoning?

 If you don’t have some already made or all the ingredients to make the complete recipe, just add 2 teaspoons of sage and 1 teaspoon of thyme or marjoram.